xiaowangCN/GeneDMRs/README.md

 ### Sample data

 Before starting quickly or starting step by step, the user could download the sample data or the whole folder from "/methdata" for testing (https://github.com/xiaowangCN/GeneDMRs/tree/master/methdata).
-In the folder "/methdata", "1_1.gz", "1_2.gz" and "1_3.gz" files are the control group, while "2_1.gz" and "2_1.gz" files are case group.
+In the folder "/methdata", "1_1.gz", "1_2.gz" and "1_3.gz" files are the control group, while "2_1.gz" and "2_2.gz" files are case group.

 The user just needs to give one path for GeneDMRS package, e.g., "paths = paste(system.file(package = "GeneDMRs")" which is the package systme path.

-If the folder is downloaded on the desktop, just run like:
+If the folder is downloaded on the desktop, just use the desktop as the path like:

 ```
 allDMGs <- Quick_GeneDMRs(paths = "C:/Users/Desktop/methdata")
 ```